 Span range: Short movable portion

-As the name suggests, these bridges move to allow passage for boats and barges.
+As the name suggests, these bridges move to allow boats and barges to pass through.
 It can be either a vertical-lift bridge, a drawbridge, a swing (pivot bridge), or a transporter bridge.

-They are powered by electric motors, whether hydraulic pistons, operating winches, or gearing.
-Moveable bridges in their entirety can be quite long, but the length of the moveable part is generally restricted to a few hundred feet due to engineering and cost considerations.
+Powered by electric motors, these bridges use mechanisms like hydraulic pistons, operating winches, or gearing.
+While the entire structure of moveable bridges can be quite long, the length of the movable part is usually limited to a few hundred feet due to engineering and cost considerations.

-The major drawback is that the road traffic must be halted when the bridge is opened for the passage of waterway traffic.
-It also requires considerable maintenance because of heavy machinery and moving elements.
+The major drawback is that road traffic must be halted when the bridge is opened for the passage of waterway traffic.
+Additionally, these bridges require considerable maintenance due to the presence of heavy machinery and moving elements.

 14. Stressed Ribbon Bridge